nicholasjng/ode-explorer/README.md

 1. Subclass the ``StepFunction`` base class and override its ``forward`` method to calculate the estimate.
 2. Initialize one of the template classes in ``ode_explorer.stepfunctions.templates`` with your chosen arguments.

-Since most step functions originate from families of methods (e.g. explicit/implicit RK methods, linear multistep methods), they can be templated rather well - templates for some of the most common step function families are given in ``ode_explorer.stepfunctions.templates``.
+Since most step functions originate from families of methods (e.g. explicit/implicit RK methods, linear multi-step methods), they can be templated rather well - templates for some of the most common step function families are given in ``ode_explorer.stepfunctions.templates``.

 ## Callbacks and metrics

-The main strong point / value of this library is that you can heavily customize your experiments to your liking.
+The main design emphasis of this library is that you can heavily customize your experiments to your liking.
 Two of the main instruments for this are callbacks and metrics.

 *Callbacks* are designed to hook into the control flow of the numerical integration; ode-explorer exposes a ``Callback`` interface which is basically a callable with state.
 This concept may be familiar to users of ML libraries of scikit-learn and Tensorflow, which were the main inspiration behind this.
 You can do many things with callbacks, like logging, broadcasting your solver's intermittent results via websocket, check for NaN values - this is where your creativity comes in!